 The RAI has a long history of enriching the study of American literature through its seminars and symposia.
 The Esmond Harmsworth Lecture in American Arts and Letters is the centrepiece of the university’s American literary calendar and has been given by some of America’s most eminent writers, including Richard Ford, Joyce Carol Oates, C.K.
 Williams, Tobias Wolff, Marilynne Robinson, Jennifer Egan, and Lydia Davis.

-The RAI also hosts research seminars, classes, and conferences in American Literature and is home to a thriving community of graduate students.
+The RAI hosts research seminars, classes, and conferences in American Literature and is home to a thriving community of graduate students.
 The regular American Literature Research Seminar (ALRS) brings scholars and critics from across the world to the RAI to present groundbreaking and influential work.
+The 2020-21 convenors are Professor Lloyd Pratt and Dr Nicholas Gaskill.

 Faculty and researchers